mdnurahmed/Implementation-of-Trie-Prefix-Tree-/README.md

 complexity : O(n) for insert operation and o(t*n) for search operation where t is the number of word and n is length of a word.
 The searching is exhaustive and exponential but optimized because there are pruning here.
 For example, if we find no satisfying next node we dont search any deeper .

-Another way to say the complexity of search is P^C where P is number of '.' (p<=n) and C is total possible unqiue charecter in trie .
-Here C = 26 .
+Another way to say the complexity of search is P^C where P is number of '.' ( P <= n) and C is total possible unqiue charecter in trie and n is length of a word.
+Here C = 26.